+I am my father’s daughter.
 I come from scabbed knees and calloused hands, hair sweet with the smell of freshly-mowed grass, and bitten-down fingernails with dirt along the cuticles.

 I am fishing poles and baseball bats, glasses and mud-stained cleats, ponytails and a matching birthmark in the center of my right palm.

 I am the wooden jewelry box with the coin collection, the package of unused cigars, and the wrinkled photograph of the two of us from when I was barely three, showing off my naked, white bottom to the camera alongside his.

 I am the necklaces hanging off my dresser knobs, the handwritten letter tucked in my journal, and the dried roses from our first dance lining the edge of my mirror.

 I am dark hair and even darker eyes.
 An introspective, quiet mind.

 I am a sharp tongue and careful hands.
 A quick-temper with a gentle heart.

 I am a woman who craves connection, yet loves solitude.
 Who is tough, but also kind.

 Today I read a proverb about water, how it is fluid and soft, but how it wears away rock.
 Water that overcomes the harshness, the fierceness, the thickness of solid stone.